 Do you know I've got a picture of these hordes outside the White House carrying a Soviet flag?

-There's a picture of the Soviet flag, and I was hoping.
+There's the picture of the Soviet flag.

-I was hoping these hordes would storm the White House grounds.
+And I was hoping, I was hoping these hordes would storm the White House grounds.

-But I was hoping these Obama hordes would somehow storm the White House fence.
+I would hoping, I know it's not possible with a little security they got there, but I was hoping these Obama hordes would somehow storm the White House fence.

 That would have been so cool.

-But of course it didn't happen out there.
+But of course, it didn't happen out there.

-I saw there was just all that snurred.
+I saw that snurdy.

-They convict Bush now.
+Convict Bush now.

-They had the Soviet flag out there, and the media was loving all this because oh, Bush probably can't sleep.
+And the media was loving all this because, oh, Bush probably can't sleep.

-You know, this was what time this is a one o'clock in the morning or some such thing, and it's oh wow, this is exciting.
+You know, this was one time, this is a 1 o'clock in the morning or some such thing.

-A first family not gonna be able to sleep here tonight with all these people out there, convict Bush now and the Soviet flag out there.
+A first family not going to be able to sleep here tonight with all these people out there.

-Something, something about this beyond marketing and packaging.
+I just, I, but these big crowds here, folks, there's something, something about this beyond marketing and packaging.

-Let's go to these two sound bipes.
+Let's go to these two soundbipes.

-Uh, The reverb last night.
+The reverb last night.

 Here are the two sound bites.

-Uh already campaigning for a second term, Barack Obama last night, Grant Park, Chicago.
+Barack Obama last night, Grant Park, Chicago.

 The road ahead will be long.